wwylab/CliPP/README.md

 ## Input data format
 CliP need 3 input files (please see sample for a more visualized example of input data):

-1. SNV file: a tab separated file containing 4 columns, the first column denotes the chromosome, the second one is the position of the SNV, the third column records alt read, and the last column denotes the ref read.
+1. SNV file: a tab separated file containing 8 columns.
+Specifically, it needs to include chromosome information, the position of the SNV, alt read, and ref read information.
+Please see the sample input for the detailed format.

-2. CNV file: a tab separated file containing 5 or 4 columns, the first column denotes the chromosome, the second one is the start position of the CNV segment, the third column records the end position of the CNV segment.
-For the actual copy number of each segment, CliP accepts both total-only or allele specific copy number.
+2. CNV file: a tab separated file containing 6 columns.
+The first column denotes the chromosome, the second one is the start position of the CNV segment, the third column records the end position of the CNV segment.
+The last three columns takes the actual copy number of each segment, which are major & minor allele total and total copy number.

 3. Purity file: A file containing the purity either an estimation from CNA or a guess that will be corrected hopefully by CliP.
 For details on purity issue, please check our manuscript.